Duets (film): Plot

-Cincinnati-based underachieving cab driver and once aspiring priest Billy (Scott Speedman) goes on a drinking binge after catching his partner cheating on him.
-He meets Suzi Loomis (Maria Bello), a broke drifter who gets by on karaoke contest prizes and sexual favors.
+Cincinnati-based underachieving cab driver and once aspiring priest Billy goes on a drinking binge after catching his partner cheating on him.
+He meets Suzi Loomis, a broke drifter who gets by on karaoke contest prizes and sexual favors.
 Neither respects the other's lifestyle, but Billy nonetheless agrees to drive her to California, stopping at karaoke bars for her to compete along the way.

 All three pairs end up at the Omaha contest, each having won the right to compete there for $5,000 after winning in a smaller town.
 Finally accepting his daughter, Ricky invites her to perform a duet of her mother's favorite song, "Cruisin'".
 Billy discovers that Suzi has stage fright when he finds her in the ladies' room, vomiting, but he convinces her to compete.
 Reggie sees the police arrive, investigating the service station shooting.
 Performing an a cappella version of "Free Bird", he pulls his gun on stage, prompting police to shoot him; putting the full blame for the service station shooting on Reggie, and freeing Todd to return to his family.

 After the contest, Billy and Suzi continue on their way to California.
 Billy invites Liv (with whom he had been flirting at the contest) and Ricky to join them, and they resolve to take a slight detour to another karaoke contest in Nevada.
 Todd and Candy fly home together on his frequent flyer miles.